 Key strengths:

-- Largest commercial SAR fleet (60+ satellites) for rapid revisit times
+- Largest commercial SAR fleet (60+ satellites) for rapid revisit

 - Gen4 satellites with 16cm resolution